Donovan: 1964–1966: Rise to fame

 Returning to Hatfield, Donovan spent several months playing in local clubs, absorbing the folk scene around his home in St Albans, learning the crosspicking guitar technique from local players such as Mac MacLeod and Mick Softley and writing his first songs.
 In 1964, he travelled to Manchester with Gypsy Dave, then spent the summer in Torquay, Devon.
-In Torquay he stayed with Mac MacLeod and took up busking, studying the guitar and learning traditional folk and blues.
+In Torquay, he stayed with Mac MacLeod and took up busking, studying the guitar and learning traditional folk and blues.

 In late 1964, Donovan was offered a management and publishing contract by Peter Eden and Geoff Stephens of Pye Records in London, for which he recorded a 10-track demo tape which included the original of his first single, "Catch the Wind" and "Josie".
 The first song revealed the influence of Woody Guthrie and Ramblin' Jack Elliott, who had also influenced Bob Dylan.
-Dylan comparisons followed for some time.
+Comparisons with Dylan followed for some time.
 In an interview with KFOK radio in the US on 14 June 2005, MacLeod said: "The press were fond of calling Donovan a Dylan clone as they had both been influenced by the same sources: Ramblin' Jack Elliott, Jesse Fuller, Woody Guthrie and many more."

 While recording the demo, Donovan befriended Brian Jones of the Rolling Stones, who was recording nearby.
 He had recently met Jones' ex-girlfriend, Linda Lawrence, who is the mother of Jones' son, Julian Brian (Jones) Leitch.
 The on-off romantic relationship that developed over five years was a force in Donovan's career.
 She influenced Donovan's music but refused to marry him and she moved to the United States for several years in the late 1960s.
 They met by chance in 1970 and married soon after.
 Donovan had other relationships – one of which resulted in the birth of his first two children, Donovan Leitch and Ione Skye, both of whom became actors.